Addressing the Chronic Absentee Recovery Issue

 Born and raised in an educator household, Dr. Kim Wallace started her own career in public education 30 years ago as a high school English and history teacher before becoming a site principal and district office administrator.
 Her most recent K-12 role was as superintendent of one of the 20 largest school districts in California.
 Kim joined the UC Berkeley School of Education Leadership Programs division as the Associate Director of the 21st Century California School Leadership Academy (21CSLA) State Center in 2020.

-She also runs her own consulting company Process Makes Perfect, specializing in real world solutions for practitioners in the field.
+She also runs her own consulting company, Process Makes Perfect, specializing in real-world solutions for practitioners in the field.
 Kim consults, writes, and presents internationally on systems change and emerging trends in educational leadership.
 An award-winning, innovative educator, Kim leverages her abilities in educational administration, program management, and relationship development to optimize institutional effectiveness and deliver remarkable results.

 Description

 The meeting discussed the HEB ISD’s truancy prevention and student success initiatives.
 Key points included the district’s demographics and graduation rate.
 The truancy process involves warning letters, parent contacts, and administrative conferences, escalating to court referrals at 13 unexcused absences.
-Serving 22,837 students, the district uses the RaaWee K12 Attendance+ system tools for tracking and emphasizes timely interventions, community service, and character education programs to improve attendance and achievement.
+Serving 22,837 students, the district uses the RaaWee Attendance+ system tools for tracking and emphasizes timely interventions, community service, and character education programs to improve attendance and achievement.

 Chronic Absenteeism & Truancy Interventions